-Siobhán Fitzpatrick, CBE, MBA, MSSC, CQSW, BSc., is Chairperson of the International Network on Peace Building for Young Children, and former Chief Executive Officer of Early Years – the organization for young children and had been in the post since 1989, having worked previously for Health and Social Services in Northern Ireland.
+Siobhán Fitzpatrick, CBE, MBA, MSSC, CQSW, BSc., serves as ECPC Regional Vice Chairperson.
+She is Chairperson of the International Network on Peace Building for Young Children, and former Chief Executive Officer of Early Years – the organization for young children and had been in the post since 1989, having worked previously for Health and Social Services in Northern Ireland.

 The Early Years organization supports 40,000 children and families and provides support, training and quality assurance for 12,000 staff in the early years sector across Northern Ireland.
 In her role as Chief Executive Officer, Siobhán exercised responsibility for policy and strategic development, relationships with the Stakeholder Group on Early Years, Childcare Partnerships and Pre-school Education Advisory Groups.
 She managed cross border relationships and international partnerships.